Deciding between Magna-tiles and Picasso tiles for your kids? Here is a side by side comparison of the two most popular magnetic tile brands!

 Are Picasso tiles the same as Magna-tiles?

 These two tile brands are extremely similar but not identical.
 However, they are both very high quality.
+You cannot go wrong with either brand.
+Because Picasso Tiles are about half the price, I always suggest getting more Picasso Tiles rather than less Magna Tiles!

 The most obvious visual difference is that Magna-tiles have metal rivets in each corner, while picasso tiles do not.